Spanning the Operational Space: How to Select Use Cases and Mission Threads

 - As an initial framework for the online help and user manual.

 The use case model can be a powerful tool for controlling scope throughout a project's life cycle.
-Because a simplified use case model can be understood by all project participants, it can also serve as a framework for ongoing collaboration as well as a visual map of all agreed-upon functionality.
+Because all project participants can understand a simplified use case model, it can also serve as a framework for ongoing collaboration as well as a visual map of all agreed-on functionality.
 It can, therefore, be a valuable reference during later negotiations that might affect the project's scope.

 - Document the business process.